Riddhiman2005/Riddhiman2005/README.md

 ###   MUSIC: INSTRUMENTAL ###

       🎸 As a music enthusiast, I love diving into the world of instruments.
-      From the soothing melodies of Rabindrasangeet to exploring various genres, I enjoy experimenting on the guitar, synthesizer, tabla, and khol.
+      From the soothing melodies of Rabindrasangeet to exploring various genres, I enjoy experimenting on the guitar.
 Though my musical endeavors may not be regular, once I start with my Guitar, I get lost in a captivating journey of endless experimentation and musical exploration.

 ## 🌐 Social Media ##

-I'm not very active in social media but here are my social media links <br>
+I'm almost never active in social media but here are my social media links <br>

 1) [Twitter](https://twitter.com/CosmoQuantumRid) <br>
 2) [YOUTUBE](https://www.youtube.com/@riddhiman.bhattacharya6568)